Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 Who is an H-1B-dependent employer?

-An employer is considered H-1B-dependent if it has:
+An employer is H-1B-dependent if it has:

 • 25 or fewer full-time equivalent employees and at least eight H-1B nonimmigrant workers;